Kelly Ripa Wears String Bikini Wading In Tropical Water And Her Husband Is Proud

 On Saturday, Kelly posted a photo of Mark shirtless while he was in the gorgeous blue water; the image is seen at the bottom.

-The pair have been posting images to their social media accounts the past few days of their spring break vacation.
+The pair has been posting images to their social media accounts the past few days of their spring break vacation.
 They’ve been having a ball with friends and spending a lot of time at the ocean.
-It wasn’t long ago that Kelly Ripa was in the tropics, but it was mostly work-related.
+It wasn’t long ago that Kelly Ripa was in the tropics, but it was mostly work related.
 She and Ryan Seacrest were in the Bahamas filming Live! for a week last month.
 Kelly made headlines for donning another bikini during her off-time at the beach.
-She also shared many images of her doing impressive yoga moves, a testament of her advanced fitness level.
+She also shared many images of her doing impressive yoga moves, a testament to her advanced fitness level.

 Kelly Ripa and Mark Consuelos are partners in every sense of the word.
 They even defend each other when trolls make negative comments on their Instagram accounts.
 When one commented that it’s too bad Consuelos still looks short when he tries to look tall, Ripa replied that her husband is tall “where it counts, babe.”